 Having hit his back on the table’s metal lining, Holly received 24 stitches for the mark after the bout but continued the match, eventually being pinned by the master of the 5 Star Frog Splash.
 Hardcore’s valiant continuation of the encounter gained him a standing ovation from the fans afterward, as well as Holly turning face as a result of his determination.

-When interviewed on WWE’s The Bump, Holly recalled, “It felt like somebody had slapped me on my back.
+Holly recalled when interviewed on WWE’s The Bump, “It felt like somebody had slapped me on my back.
 Like if you had a sunburn and somebody slapped you.
 I was like, ‘What in the hell is this?
 Why does it hurt so bad?'”
 He added, “I thought it was an incredible match, in my opinion, and I hope everybody did too.
 From the response I got afterward, I got a standing ovation, and even though I lost the match to Rob, the fans just appreciated the hard work.”

 Here are five more articles detailing unfortunate injuries sustained in the ring:

 - 3 Accidents In the Ring That Ended Careers Too Soon

 - Joey Mercury – The Injury That Brokedown a Promising Career

 - Vader and the Time His Eye Popped Out During a Match

 - Steve Austin – The Neck Injury That Changed His Life Forever

 - Droz and D’Lo Brown – How A Disastrous Moment Brought on Strength

 Want More?
 Choose another story!